namecheap/ilc/docs/routing/route_configuration_options.md

 ## Route template

 Template is an HTML file that is used to build the structure of your page.
-Template is **mandatory**.
-If it is missing, ILC won't be able to render your content properly and will throw an error.
+If it is missing in the routing chain, ILC won't be able to render your content properly and will throw an error.

 ![ILC registry template field](../assets/routes/template-field.png)